 The development and commercialization of new products is highly competitive.
 We face competition from major pharmaceutical companies, specialty pharmaceutical companies, biotechnology companies, universities and other research institutions worldwide with respect to our product candidates that we may seek to develop or commercialize in the future.
 For example, BioMarin, Inc., Nestlé Health Science S.A.
-(Codexis, Inc.), Homology Medicines, Inc., American Gene Technologies International Inc., Sangamo Therapeutics, Inc., Sanofi S.A., Generation Bio Co., Agios Pharmaceuticals, Inc., Trucode Gene Repair, Inc., SOM Biotech SL and other discovery stage companies have developed or are developing product candidates for the treatment of PKU.
-Allena Pharmaceuticals, Inc., Novome Biotechnologies, Inc., Federation Bio, Inc., Oxidien Pharmaceuticals L.L.C. and others are developing product candidates for Enteric Hyperoxaluria.
-Merck & Co.
-Inc., Spring Bank Pharmaceuticals, Inc., GlaxoSmithKline plc., Bristol Myers Squibb Company, and Silicon Therapeutics have STING agonists in clinical development.
-Companies developing other modalities which target STING or similar mechanisms include companies such as Roche (Genentech) and Pfizer Inc. / Merck KgaA.
-Multiple companies develop and market antibodies called checkpoint inhibitors including Pfizer Inc., Roche (Genentech), Merck, Bristol-Myers Squibb Company, Eli Lilly & Co, and others.
+(Codexis, Inc.), Homology Medicines, Inc., American Gene Technologies International Inc., Generation Bio Co., Agios Pharmaceuticals, Inc., SOM Biotech SL, Jnana Therapeutics and other discovery stage companies have developed or are developing product candidates for the treatment of PKU.
+Allena Pharmaceuticals, Inc., Novome Biotechnologies, Inc., Federation Bio, Inc., Oxidien Pharmaceuticals L.L.C. and others are developing product candidates for enteric hyperoxaluria.
 Our competitors may succeed in developing, acquiring or licensing technologies and products that are more effective or less costly than the product candidates that we are currently developing or that we may develop, which could render our product candidates obsolete and noncompetitive.
-In addition to the competition we face from alternative therapies for the diseases we intend to target with our product candidates, we are also aware of several companies that are also working specifically to develop engineered bacteria as cellular drug therapies, such as Precigen, Inc. Further there are several compan
+In addition to the competition, we face from alternative therapies for the diseases we intend to target with our product candidates, we are also aware of several companies that are also working specifically to develop engineered bacteria as cellular drug therapies, such as Precigen, Inc. Further there are several companies working to develop other similar products.
+Third-party payors, including governmental and private insurers, may also encourage the use of generic products.